NAME OF COURSE:

 Keep phones and MP3 players off and stored.
 Ask if you need to use them for some reason.

-Don’t eat in class.
+Don’t eat or drink in class.
 I will throw out whatever you are attempting.

 Return equipment and supplies to their original positions before leaving.